TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/ModifyEditFormUserAccessEvent.rst

 =============================

 ..  versionadded:: 12.0
+    This event serves as a more powerful and flexible alternative for the removed :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['typo3/alt_doc.php']['makeEditForm_accessCheck']`
+    hook.

 The PSR-14 event
 :php:`TYPO3\CMS\Backend\Form\Event\ModifyEditFormUserAccessEvent\ModifyEditFormUserAccessEvent`
-    serves as a more powerful and flexible alternative for the removed :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['typo3/alt_doc.php']['makeEditForm_accessCheck']`
-    hook.

-The event provides the full database row of the record in question next to the exception, which might have been set by the Core.
+provides the full database row of the record in question next to the exception, which might have been set by the Core.
 Additionally, the event allows to modify the user access decision in an object-oriented way, using convenience methods.